daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

     });
 </script>

-We are using the part of the data before the `CUT_POINT` for training and the rest of the data for testing to see if the sudden jump ups in the data is detected as an anomaly:
+I use the part of the data before the `CUT_POINT` for training and the rest of the data for testing to see if the sudden jump ups in the data is detected as an anomaly:

 ```python
 CUT_POINT = '2022-08-09 18:00:00'